cobyge/G.O.A.T/README.md

 Browse to http://localhost:3000, and check it out.

+To change the icon shown on the main webpage (Please don't use our icon), replace serverIcon.png in the static folder with your own icon (Must be png).

 Deployment to Now:
 Rename now.example.json to now.json, under 'alias', change it to whatever you would like to deploy your website to.
 Then run: